cogat/wordle-solver/README.md

 Jolly good - that took 5 guesses
 ```

+### Finishing what you have started

-If you have started with your own guesses, you can provide these with `--guesses`.
-You still need
+If you have started with your own guesses, you can provide these with `--guesses`, space-separated.
+You
-to provide the outcomes of the guesses, but the solver will pick up where you left off and find the
+still need to provide the outcomes of the guesses, but the solver will pick up where you left off and
-next best word.
+find the next best word.

 ````
 ❯ ./solver.py --guesses laser bring crowd

-        Outcome is:
-            n (whole answer) = not in word list or 5 letters:
-            . = not in letters
-            y = in letters but not in place
-            Y = in letters and in place
-        e.g. YYYYY = perfect"

 Suggest 'LASER'
 Outcome? ....y
 Filtered down to 251 words, [bcdfghijkmnopqrtuvwxyz][bcdfghijkmnopqrtuvwxyz][bcdfghijkmnopqrtuvwxyz][bcdfghijkmnopqrtuvwxyz][bcdfghijkmnopqtuvwxyz]